dpmumme12/VirtualMarket/README.md

       - `register.html` - The page where a user can sign up for an account.
     - `apps.py` - The file to intialize and configure this app.
     - `consumers.py` - Implements the logic for the websocket conumsers.
+    - `email.py` - Holds the logic to send emails out.
     - `forms.py` - Holds the forms that are used in the app.
     - `routing.py` - Handles the routing of the websocket urls to the appropriate consumer in 'consumers.py'.
+    - `signals.py` - Holds the logic for signals initiated in this app.
+    - `tasks.py` - Has all of the tasks that are to be run.
     - `urls.py` - Contains the routing for all views in the 'views.py' file.
     - `views.py` - Contains all the views for the app.
   - `VirMarket_CS` - The internal API that is used to handle all business logic in the app.